 Professor Rakoff has been actively involved in many of HLS’s educational experiments and reforms of the last quarter century, including the experimental integrated curriculum of the 1980s and the move to smaller first year sections in the late 1990s.
 In the last several years, he and Professor Joseph Singer have created and led the School’s Problem Solving Workshop, an experiential course that is now a required part of the first year curriculum.
 He has also organized programs for teachers around the country, through the Association of American Law Schools, and internationally, through the parallel international association.

-FavoritePeter L. Strauss, Todd D. Rakoff, Gillian E. Metzger, David J. Barron & Anne Joseph O'Connell, Gellhorn and Byse's Administrative Law: Cases and Comments (Found.
-Press 12th ed.
-2017).
+FavoritePeter L. Strauss, Todd D. Rakoff, Gillian E. Metzger et al., Gellhorn and Byse's Administrative Law: Cases and Comments (Foundation Press 12th ed., 2017).

 FavoriteTodd D. Rakoff, A Time For Every Purpose: Law and the Balance of Life (Harvard Univ.
 Press 2002).